 The purpose of a latch fault is to require user intervention to restore proper operation of the adapter or power supply.
 The user is expected to unplug and replug the adapter to enable the power supply to attempt regulation.
-If a fault occurs and the NCP1568 is configured to have a latch fault in ACF operation or DCM operation once the current clock cycle expires, both LDRV and ADRV are terminated.
+If a fault occurs and the NCP1568D is configured to have a latch fault in ACF operation or DCM operation once the current clock cycle expires, both LDRV and ADRV are terminated.
 In skip operation since there are no pulses, no pulses will be produced as a result of a latch fault.
-The part then monitors the line to determine when power has been removed and maintains V{CC} voltage by HVBC.
-When line voltage has been removed, the part will stop switching (see the line removal section).
-When the FLT pin initiates a latch fault, the current draw of the IC is I{CC1C} (typically 220 μ A).
+The part then monitors the line to determine when power has been removed and maintains $V{CC}$ voltage by HVBC.
+When the FLT pin initiates a latch fault, the current draw of the IC is $I{CC1C}$ (typically 220 $\mu$ A).

-Figure 31.
+Figure 28.
 Fault Latched Behavior